Kiambu County: Political leadership

-Kimani Wamatangi is the governor of Kiambu county following the election win on a UDA Ticket and successful swearing-in after the 2022 General election.
+Kimani Wa Matangi is the governor of Kiambu County following his election win on a UDA Ticket and successful swearing-in after the 2022 General election.
 He is deputised by H.E.
 Rosemary Kirika who hails from Gatundu-North subcounty.

 Although the capital is Kiambu town, the Executive conducts business from Thika town.
+Due to its large Agikuyu dominated populace, Kiambu tends to deliver large votes during presidential elections.
+In the 2017 presidential election Uhuru Kenyatta, the Jubilee party frontrunner received 912,607 votes in the county, which is the most votes ever received from a single county in Kenya's election history, actually this accounted for nearly sixty percent of Kenyatta's margin of victory in the election.
+The current Kenya Kwanza government has its most members of Parliament from the county.

 Legislature

 The legislature of Kiambu County is a unicameral County Assembly.
 It comprises 60 elected Members of County Assembly (MCA) from the 60 wards of the county and 27 nominated members.
-The members hold office for a five-year term each, renewable during the General Election.
+The members hold office for a five-year term each, renewable during the general election.
 The speaker and deputy speaker of the assembly are elected by the MCAs.
 The County Assembly is located at Kiambu town.

 Judiciary

 The Kiambu High Court was established on 20 June 2016.
 As of 2017, it consists of a one-judge bench.
 It is temporarily located at Thika waiting for a permanent building to be constructed at Kiambu, the capital.